stippi/voice-assistant/README.md

 - Places API (New)
 - Routes API
 - Directions API
+- Custom Search API (you need to create a custom search engine)
 - Calendar API (if you plan to activate the Google Integration, see below)
 - People API (if you plan to activate the Google Integration, see below)